himanshugiripunje/Important-Projects/Docker-contents/Dockerfile.md

  - You can override the ENTRYPOINT instruction using the *docker run --entrypoint flag*.
  - will always run after the container is initiated.
  - Docker defaults the entrypoint to /bin/sh -c.
 This means you’ll end up in a shell session when you start the container.
+ - `The ENTRYPOINT instruction is used to configure the executables that will always run after the container is initiated.
+For example, you can mention a script to run as soon as the container is started.`

  ENTRYPOINT ["executable", "param1", "param2"](exec form)
  command line argument to *docker run <image>* will appended after all element in exec form ENTRYPOINT.